sassoftware/viya4-iac-azure/docs/user/TestingPhilosophy.md

 * `terraform.Apply`: The base method takes a `t *testing.T` as an argument.
 If the method hits any errors, it calls `t.Fatal` to fail the test
 * `terraform.ApplyE`: Methods that end with the capital letter `E` always return an error as the last argument and never call `t.Fatal` themselves.
 This allows you to decide how to handle errors.

-We recommend using the capital letter `E` version of Terratest methods because `t.Fatal` will immediately exit the test run and prevent our other tests that have yet to be run from running and the deferred cleanup routine from being executed which would result in incomplete test runs and unexpected extra costs.
-This is because `t.Fatal` ultimately calls `os.Exit(1)`, which immediately terminates the program
+We recommend using the capital letter `E` version of Terratest methods.
+This allows the test to handle the error rather than immediately calling `t.Fatal`. `t.Fatal` causes test run to exit, preventing other tests from running and stopping the deferred cleanup routine from being executed.

 Here's an example of how we handle terratest method calls: